LichFactory-Games/adastra/docs/Campaign-Journal/index.md

 ---
 date created: Saturday, November 11th 2023, 6:49:23 pm
-date modified: Saturday, November 11th 2023, 11:30:16 pm
+date modified: Tuesday, March 26th 2024, 8:58:08 am
 share: true
 title: Campaign Journal
 ---

 A journal entry for each session, told from the vantage point of the characters.

 - [[./01-Death-in-the-Dunwold|01 Death in the Dunwold]]
 - [[./02-A-Missing-Hierophant|02 A Missing Hierophant]]